How to Beat the High Cost of Living: Plot

 Jane, Elaine, and Louise are suburbanites in Eugene, Oregon.
-These three women, friends since high school, are currently all struggling with money due to a turbulent national economy and high inflation.
-Jane is divorced, trying to cope with the man she is dating, Robert; her newly single father, who moves in with Jane after his wife leaves him for another woman; and her young children, who need dental work.
+Friends since high school, they are struggling with money due to a turbulent national economy and high inflation.
+Jane is divorced, trying to cope with the man she is dating, Robert; her newly single father, who moves in after his wife leaves him for another woman; and her young children, who need dental work.
 Jane learns she is pregnant, which makes Robert unhappy since both he and Jane are nearly broke.
 Elaine's husband, an architect, has left her for a younger woman.
-He has also left her with no money, no credit cards, and many overdue bills.
+He has also left her with overdue bills, no money, and no credit cards.
 Louise owns an unsuccessful antiques store, and relies on funds from her veterinarian husband Albert to keep the store open.

 After her electricity is shut off, a depressed Elaine gets drunk and her car is pulled over by police officer Jack.
 Elaine makes a pass at him, trying to get out of the ticket.
-When he accepts, he then reveals he is married, and Elaine smacks him with her purse.
-Meanwhile, Louise is served a court order and learns that her husband plans on suing her to force her into bankruptcy to wipe away the enormous debt she has incurred.
+Jack accepts, but then reveals he is married, and Elaine smacks him with her purse.
+Meanwhile, Louise is served a court order and learns that her husband plans on suing her to force her into bankruptcy to wipe away the debt she has incurred.

 The women become desperate.
-Elaine has a yard sale to raise money, selling her husband's possessions, including his deodorant.
-At the peak of their woes, Elaine visits the local mall, where an acquaintance, Natalie, has coaxed her into helping out with staging a community pageant.
-Elaine stares at a large, clear ball soon due to hold thousands of dollars in a giant cash "give away" and formulates the idea of stealing the money.
+Elaine has a yard sale to raise money, selling her husband's possessions.
+At the peak of their woes, Elaine visits a mall, where an acquaintance, Natalie, has coaxed her into helping out with staging a community pageant.
+Elaine stares at a clear ball soon due to hold thousands of dollars in a giant cash "give away" and formulates the idea of stealing the money.
 She calls Jane and Louise to the mall, where they scheme to steal the money by drilling a hole beneath the ball and sucking out as much cash as possible with a high-powered vacuum, then escaping via the river behind the mall.
-Despite getting caught by officer Jack in the act of stealing items needed for the heist, Elaine again manages to sweet-talk her way out of being taken to jail.
-As a test run to prepare themselves, the women drive to Medford where they appoint Jane to attempt an armed robbery at a Safeway, but the sheepish Jane's effort fails when the impervious cashier mistakes her pistol for a toy water gun she assumes Jane is purchasing.
+Despite getting caught by Jack in the act of stealing items needed for the heist, Elaine again sweet-talks her way out of being taken to jail.
+As a test run to prepare themselves, the women drive to Medford and appoint Jane to attempt an armed robbery at a Safeway, but her sheepish effort fails when the cashier mistakes her pistol for a toy water gun she assumes Jane is purchasing.